Certificate III in Animal Studies

 National Course Code: ACM30117

-The nationally accredited Certificate III in Animal Studies will turn your love of animals into a vibrant career, as you work towards being an assistant or sole business owner in the animal care industry.
-Provide world-class care, and collaborate with likeminded peers to nurture and care for animals.
+The nationally recognised Certificate III in Animal Studies turns your love of animals into a vibrant career, as you work towards an assistant or sole business owner in the animal services industry.
+Provide world-class care, and collaborate with like-minded peers to nurture and care for animals.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Maintain and monitor animal health and wellbeing

 - Maintain hygiene and infection control